TheCheapestPixels/rolesrulesrolls/README.md

   be made, and it being answered should resume rule execution.
 This could be done using a callback in the state, or maybe by using `yield`.
+* YAMLization
   * The Python functions that implement actions need to become YAML-defined.
+  * And the classes that define attributes need to be YAMLized, too.
 * There needs to be a YAML files that defines how to make rolls and how to interpret their results.
 * Serialization: Turn actors into YAML again.